exercism/elm/concepts/comparison/about.md

     --> GT
 ```

-Lists of values that can be compared can be sorted with `List.sortWith`:
+Comparison functions can be constructed for arbitrary types and be used, for example, to be sorted with `List.sortWith`:

 ```elm
 type Color = Red | Green | Blue